Ucombinator/jaam/README.md

 To run the visualizer, simply do:

 ```
-./bin/jaam-visualizer.sh
+./bin/jaam-visualizer
 ```

 This will launch a GUI for visualization of Jaam's static analysis.
-To give it input, click `File` then `Load graph from message file` and specify the `.jaam` file you created with the analyzer (`Factorial.jaam` if you used the given example).
+To give it input, click `File` then `Load graph from message file` and specify the `.jaam` file you created with the interpreter (`Factorial.jaam` if you used the given example).

 By default, all possible nodes are collapsed.
 Double-click on them to expand the visualization graph.